Introduction

 • disciplinary data.

-• Student Data will also include any:
+• Student Data also include any:

-• claims involving you of any nature whatsoever;
+• claims of any nature and appeals;

 • extenuating circumstances;

-We use different methods to collect data from and about you including through:
+We use different methods to collect data from and about you, including through:

 • create an account on our website;

-• subscribe to our service(s) or publications;
+• subscribe to our services or publications;

-• request that marketing material(s) be sent to you;
+• request that marketing materials be sent to you;

 • enter a promotion or survey; or